 Chronic abdominal pain (CAP) persists for more than 3 mo either continuously or intermittently.
 Intermittent pain may be referred to as recurrent abdominal pain (RAP).
-Acute abdominal pain is discussed in Acute Abdomen and Surgical Gastroenterology: Acute Abdominal Pain.
+Acute abdominal pain is see Acute Abdominal Pain.
 CAP occurs any time after 5 yr of age.
 Up to 10% of children require evaluation for RAP.
 About 2% of adults, predominantly women, have CAP (a much higher percentage of adults have some type of chronic GI symptoms, including nonulcer dyspepsia and various bowel disturbances).

 In addition, menopause increases GI symptoms in several disorders including irritable bowel syndrome, inflammatory bowel disease, endometriosis, and nonulcer dyspepsia.

-Perhaps 10% of patients have an occult physiologic illness (see Table 1: Approach to the Patient with Upper GI Complaints: Physiologic Causes of Chronic Abdominal Pain); the remainder have a functional process.
+Perhaps 10% of patients have an occult physiologic illness (see Physiologic Causes of Chronic Abdominal Pain); the remainder have a functional process.
 However, determining whether a particular abnormality (eg, adhesions, ovarian cyst, endometriosis) is the cause of CAP symptoms or an incidental finding can be difficult.

 |PrintOpen table in new window